DaleOrders/AWS-Study-Notes/README.md

 Single Docker Container.
 This mode uses Ec2 with docker, **NOT ECS**.

-Provides 1 of 3 things:
+Requires one of the following:
 - **Dockerfile**: EB will build a docker image and use this to runa a container.
 - **Dockerrun.aws.json (version 1)**: Use an exiting docker image - configures image, ports, volumes and other docker attributes.
 - **Docker-compose.yml** - if you use docker compose.